5 Programme of Assessment

 The PBA assesses advanced technical, operative and professional skills in a range of specialty procedures or parts of procedures during routine surgical practice in which trainees are usually scrubbed in theatre.
 The assessment covers pre-operative planning and preparation; exposure and closure; intra-operative elements specific to each procedure and post-operative management.
 The procedures reflect the routine or index procedures relevant to the specialty.
 The PBA is used particularly to assess the index procedures (appendix 4).
 Trainees are assessed against the standard for certification.

 The logbook is tailored to each specialty and allows the trainee’s competence as assessed by the DOPS and PBA to be placed in context.
 It is not a formal assessment in its own right, but trainees are required to keep a log of all operative procedures they have undertaken including the level of supervision required on each occasion using the key below.
-The logbook demonstrates breadth of experience which can be compared with procedural competence using the DOPS and the PBA and will be compared with the indicative numbers of index procedures defined in the curriculum (appendix 4).
+The logbook demonstrates breadth of experience which can be compared with procedural competence using the DOPS and the PBA and will be compared with the index procedures and indicative number of PBAs defined in the curriculum.

 Supervised - trainer scrubbed (S-TS)